-When asked to imagine Superman, my father reports picturing Max Fleisher’s version from the animated shorts he watched a lifetime ago.
+When asked to imagine Superman, my father pictures Max Fleisher’s version from the animated shorts he watched a lifetime ago.
 My older brother sees Kurt Shaffenberger, George Reeves, and Christopher Reeve.
-For me, a mélange including my three favorites mentioned above flits through my head like a slideshow presentation.
-After more than 75 years, we have a Superman for everyone, even for Chris Rohling, who reflects:
+For me, the three favorites mentioned above flit through my head like a slideshow presentation.
+After more than seventy-five years, we have a Superman for everyone, even for Chris Rohling, who further reflects:

 Critics will say that Superman is a boring character because he lacks emotion/is too powerful/too good of a person.
 Whatever the flavor of the week is.
 Secret Identity proves all of these wrong.
 It’s a clever book bursting with heart anchored by beautiful, subtle art that creates a fully realized person and follows them through his entire life.

-In 2013, I explored Superman more deeply with help from five books published within two years of one another, biographies of sorts, not shallow blow-by-blow accounts that detail strings of plots or actions.
-Publishers released each in accordance with Superman’s 75th anniversary.
-Each confirmed theories, instilled delectation and disillusionment, and presented facts heretofore unknown to me.
+In 2013, I explored Superman more deeply with help from five books published within two years of one another, biographies of sorts, not shallow blow-by-blow accounts that simply recount plot arcs.
+Publishers released each in accordance with Superman’s seventy-fifth anniversary, and each confirmed theories, instilled delectation and disillusionment, and presented facts heretofore unknown to me.
 Although approaching the subject with different emphases, all five biographers agree: Superman will endure.
 Always an England?
 Maybe.
 Always a Superman?
 No doubt, but they want to know why.

 Superman: The High-Flying History of America’s Most Enduring Hero by Larry Tye